frodopwns/storestat/README.md

 ##Viewing the reports

 The reports must be opened in a browser from the directory where they are saved (css is lined relatively).

+##Configuration

+    python client.py --help
+    Usage: client.py [options]

+    Options:
+      -h, --help      show this help message and exit --d=DURATION    Number of seconds the test should run (default is 30) --f=FILE_SIZE   max size in bytes for files to be written (default 10000000) --c=CHUNK_SIZE  size of chunks to be written (default 1000000) --dest=DEST     destination to write to (default /tmp) --fqdn=FQDN     server address (default http://localhost:8000)